Baseball Reference Blog

 129

-On an ironic personal note, I actually caught a foul ball from the man who is 2nd on the Orioles home-run list.
+On an ironic personal note, I actually caught a foul ball from the man who is 2nd on the Orioles all-time home-run list.
 Eddie Murray hit 343 home runs as a Baltimore Oriole and over 500 in his Hall of Fame career.
-He is also in one of baseball’s most elite fraternities: the 3,000 hit AND 500 home-run club.
+He is also in one of baseball’s most elite fraternities: the 3,000-hit AND 500-homer club.
 Only seven men are in that select group.
 From 1977 to 1988, this first baseman never belted below 17 homers, never drove in less than 78 runs, and never hit below .277.
 His peak was 1980 through 1985 when he was top six or better of the AL MVP voting each year.
 Steady Eddie’s 1983 banner year included 33 home runs, 111 RBIs, a .306 batting average, a Silver Slugger Award, and a Gold Glove.
 Oh, yeah, the Orioles also won the World Series that year.
 Murray hit 30 homers or more five times in Baltimore.
 He truly was a professional hitter for about 20 seasons.
 In addition to being near the top of almost every Oriole franchise mark, he is quite high on some of MLB’s career lists: 11th in RBIs (1,917), 11th in total bases (5,397), 14th in hits (3,255), 28th in home runs (504), and 41st in runs scored (1,627).
 Eddie Murray had a pretty remarkable career, and that got him a place in Cooperstown and a spot on the Baltimore Orioles Mount Rushmore.

 Cal Ripken Jr.